Roberto Abbado: Career

 He made his debut at Teatro alla Scala in 1984 conducting Donizetti's Don Pasquale, in a production featuring Sesto Bruscantini in the title role and Lucia Aliberti.
 In the same house he also conducted the world première of Testi's Riccardo III in 1987, Ponchielli's La Gioconda in 1997, Donizetti's Lucia di Lammermoor in 2006, the world première of Fabio Vacchi's Teneke in 2007 and Rossini's La donna del lago with Joyce DiDonato, Daniela Barcellona and Juan Diego Flórez in 2011.

 In 1985, he made his Paris debut with Orchestre National de France and Yo Yo Ma as soloist.
-Mr. Abbado has conducted many leading orchestras in Europe, including Royal Concertgebouw Amsterdam, Orchestre de Paris, Filarmonica della Scala, Orchestra dell'Accademia di Santa Cecilia, Orchestra Sinfonica Nazionale della Rai, Orchestra del Maggio Musicale Fiorentino, Dresden Staatskapelle, Gewandhaus Orchester Leipzig, Israel Philharmonic Orchestra, NDR Symphony Orchestra (Hamburg), Rotterdam Philharmonic Orchestra, Vienna Symphony Orchestra, Swedish Radio Symphony Orchestra, Chamber Orchestra of Europe.
+He has conducted many leading orchestras in Europe, including Royal Concertgebouw Amsterdam, Orchestre de Paris, Filarmonica della Scala, Orchestra dell'Accademia di Santa Cecilia, Orchestra Sinfonica Nazionale della Rai, Orchestra del Maggio Musicale Fiorentino, Dresden Staatskapelle, Gewandhaus Orchester Leipzig, Israel Philharmonic Orchestra, NDR Symphony Orchestra (Hamburg), Rotterdam Philharmonic Orchestra, Vienna Symphony Orchestra, Swedish Radio Symphony Orchestra, Chamber Orchestra of Europe.

-In 1987, he was appointed music director of the Municipal Theatre of Santiago in Chile, a position held till 1989.
+In 1987, he was appointed music director of the Municipal Theatre of Santiago in Chile, a position he held till 1989.

 In 1989, he made his debut at Münchner Opernfestspiele of Bayerisches Staatsoper with Francesco Cilea's Adriana Lecouvreur with Mirella Freni and Plácido Domingo.
-He also conducted there new productions of La Traviata and Aida, furthermore Manon Lescaut, Don Pasquale, Carmen and Prokofiev's The Love for Three Oranges.
+He also conducted their new productions of La Traviata and Aida, furthermore Manon Lescaut, Don Pasquale, Carmen and Prokofiev's The Love for Three Oranges.
 From 1991 to 1998 he served as Chief Conductor of Münchner Rundfunkorchester (Munich Radio Orchestra).

 In 1993, he toured in Japan with Teatro Comunale di Bologna.

 In 1994, he made his debut at Metropolitan Opera in New York with Adriana Lecouvreur.
 He also conducted there Giordano's Fedora with Freni and Domingo (new production) in 1997, Verdi's La Traviata in 2000, Verdi's Ernani in 2008.
-In USA he also conducted operas in San Francisco, Washington D.C., Houston.
+In the USA he also conducted operas in San Francisco, Washington D.C., and Houston.

 In 1995, he made his debut at Opéra Bastille with Lucia di Lammermoor featuring Mariella Devia.

-He conducted his Carnegie Hall debut in 1996 with The Orchestra of St. Luke's, further he also conducted there the Philadelphia Orchestra and the Boston Symphony.
+He conducted his Carnegie Hall debut in 1996 with The Orchestra of St. Luke's, further, he also conducted there the Philadelphia Orchestra and the Boston Symphony.